Earthshot Prize: Earthshot Prize Global Alliance

 It was announced in September 2021 that the Earthshot Prize Global Alliance—consisting of companies such as Arup, Bloomberg L.P., Deloitte, Herbert Smith Freehills, Hitachi, the INGKA Group, Microsoft, MultiChoice, Natura & Co, Safaricom, Salesforce, Unilever, Vodacom, and Walmart—will help "scale up" ideas submitted by the inaugural 15 finalists.
 British Airways joined the alliance in September 2024.
+The Bezos Earth Fund announced in February 2026 that it would be providing $4.8 million to back 48 projects in total over the course of three years from the pool nominees for the Earthshot Prize.

 A nine-month Fellowship Programme was launched in 2022 to help the finalists develop more ideas by forming partnerships with various businesses and organisations that are part of the Earthshot Prize Global Alliance.
 Since 2022, the prize has co-hosted an annual innovation summit together with Bloomberg Philanthropies.

 The prize announced a two-year partnership with YouTube in May 2023, which would include "co-branded campaigns, events and creator collaborations".
 Prince William joined with the YouTube channel Sorted Food in July 2023 to serve veggie burgers from a food truck in London.
 The burgers were made and served with items sourced from the 2022 winners.
 The Earthshot Prize Launchpad was initiated in March 2024 as a matchmaking platform to connect Earthshot winners and innovators with investors and philanthropists.